 I will say that in its 2.5D state, the game looks spectacularly beautiful.
 The graphics are crisp and gorgeous in every environment – from the rocky atolls heading inland, in the clouds and sky, and even underwater.
 Oh yeah, there are levels where you fly a plane underwater by the way.
 It all looks fantastic and I highly recommend checking out the trailer just to see them.
 Voice acting for the game is also very well done, though English isn’t much to be had within the game.
 Regardless of the languages being spoken within the game, it’s all well done.
 I know I heard Japanese, but I think my ears picked up French and possibly Korean or Vietnamese as well.
 Then again I could be crazy and absolutely wrong though.
 The game also boasts some fun music that is very enjoyable through the levels.

 Sine Mora is hands down a fun game, if a bit difficult to follow.
 That honestly doesn’t matter though with this game because it’s still a blast to play.
 I used to spend a lot of time playing the Gradius series back in the day, as well as other similar titles, and playing Sine Mora was a nice return to that gameplay.
 Topping that off with the classic Grasshopper signature of crazy story and beautiful graphics makes this game worth the time and effort.
-Just be careful around that “Insane” setting because it’s aptly named.Note: The Sine Mora review was written based on the Xbox 360 version of the game provided by the publisher.
+Just be careful around that “Insane” setting because it’s aptly named.Note: Sine Mora was reviewed on Xbox 360.
+A digital copy of the game provided by the publisher.